-From the 1 January 2021, EUTMs will no longer protect trade marks in the UK.
-Under the Withdrawal Agreement Act, on the 1 January 2021, the IPO will create a comparable UK trade mark for all right holders with an existing EU trade mark.
+Since 1 January 2021, EU trade marks (EUTMs) are no longer protected trade marks in the UK.
+Under the Withdrawal Agreement Act, on the 1 January 2021, the IPO created a comparable UK trade mark for all right holders with an existing EUTM.

-Existing EUTMs will still protect trade marks in EU member states.
-UK businesses can still to apply the EU Intellectual Property Office for an EUTM.
+Existing EUTMs still protect trade marks in EU member states.
+UK businesses can still apply to the EU Intellectual Property Office for an EUTM.

 Receiving a comparable UK trade mark

-On 1 January 2021, IPO will create a comparable UK trademark for every registered EU trade mark (EUTM).
-Each of these UK rights will:
+On 1 January 2021, the IPO created a comparable UK trademark for every registered EUTM.
+Each of these UK rights:

-- be recorded on the UK trade mark register
+- are recorded on the UK trade mark register

 - have the same legal status as if you had applied for and registered it under UK law

-- keep the original priority or UK seniority dates
+- kept the original priority or UK seniority dates

-- be a fully independent UK trade mark that can be challenged, assigned, licensed or renewed separately from the original EUTM
+- are fully independent UK trade marks that can be challenged, assigned, licensed or renewed separately from the original EUTM

-- need to pay for your equivalent or comparable UK trade mark – and there will be as little administration involved as possible
+- need to pay for your equivalent or comparable UK trade mark – and there was as little administration involved as possible

-- receive a UK registration certificate, but you will be able to access details about the trade mark on GOV.UK
+- receive a UK registration certificate, but you are able to access details about the trade mark on GOV.UK

 Registering a pending EUTM application as a UK trade mark

-We will only create a comparable UK trade mark for EUTMs registered before 1 January 2021.
+We only created comparable UK trade marks for every EUTM registered before 1 January 2021.

-If you have an EUTM application that’s still pending on 1 January 2021, you’ll be able to:
+If you had an EUTM application that was pending on 1 January 2021, you were able to: